Do Neural Networks Lose Plasticity in a Gradually Changing World?: Experiment Details

-\textbf{MNIST.} MNIST consists of $28 \times 28$ grayscale images from 10 classes.
+\textbf{MNIST.} $28 \times 28$ grayscale images from 10 classes.
 We uniformly sampled $5120$ training examples across classes and used a batch size of $512$.
-All mitigation methods were trained for $240$ epochs per task.
+All methods were trained for $240$ epochs per task.

-\textbf{CIFAR-10.} CIFAR-10 contains $32 \times 32$ color images from 10 classes.
-All $50{,}000$ training images were used.
-We employed a batch size of $250$ and trained for $120$ epochs per task.
+\textbf{CIFAR-10.} $32 \times 32$ color images from 10 classes.
+All $50{,}000$ training images were used with a batch size of $250$ for $120$ epochs per task.

-\textbf{Tiny-ImageNet.} Tiny-ImageNet consists of $64 \times 64$ color images spanning 200 classes.
-All $100{,}000$ training samples were used.
-We used a batch size of $250$ and trained for $120$ epochs per task for the Random Image Labeling setting.
+\textbf{Tiny-ImageNet.} $64 \times 64$ color images spanning 200 classes.
+All $100{,}000$ training samples were used with a batch size of $250$ for $120$ epochs per task.

-\textbf{Language Tasks:} \begin{itemize} \item \textbf{Random Seq2Seq.} Synthetic text data were generated from the English alphabet with word length $5$, sentence length $50$, target length $5$, and $5120$ total samples.
-Models were trained with a batch size of $64$ for $900$ epochs per task. \item \textbf{Bigram Cipher.} Synthetic text data were generated from the English alphabet with word length $5$, sentence length $10$, target length $10$. $1280$ total samples were generated for training and $512$ for testing.
-We used a batch size of $64$ and trained for $200$ epochs per task. \end{itemize}
+\textbf{Random Seq2Seq.} Synthetic text generated from the English alphabet with word length $5$, input sequence length $50$, target length $5$, and $5120$ total samples.
+Batch size of $64$, trained for $900$ epochs per task.

+\textbf{Bigram Cipher.} Synthetic text generated from the English alphabet with word length $5$, input sequence length $10$, target length $10$. $1280$ samples for training and $512$ for testing.
+Batch size of $64$, trained for $200$ epochs per task.